 Newer vinyl or aluminum windows usually include a nail flange or vinyl nailing fin that can be included in the window frame or a separate part inserted into a kerf (slot) on the window side or front.
 Fixhome offers several types of rigid and hinged vinyl nailing fins for various applications.
 The most popular is our PP107.
 It has a 1/4” offset and fits a 0.078” wide kerf.
 The 2 hinged types are side-hinged PP1219 and front-hinged PP1249.
 Both fit the same 0.078” kerf.
 These are available in varying quantities to ensure the right amount.

-Nailing fin holds the window in place and help to make it waterproof and airtight.
-The most common application is on the side where the kerf is set back about 1” from the face of the frame and the nail fin then lays on the exterior sheathing so that the siding or stucco can go over top of it.
-This flange is almost always used when the window is going into a new opening.
+Nailing fin holds the window in place to help it stay waterproof and airtight.
+The most common use is on the side where the kerf is set 1” from the face of the frame.
+In these cases, the nail fin lies on the exterior sheathing so that the siding or stucco can go on top.
+This flange is almost always used in replacements and when the window is placed into a new opening.